harrisoncramer/fullstack-template/README.md

 # React Template Repository

-This is a template repository for a full-stack, dockerized application using React, React-Router, Webpack, Express, and SASS.
+This is a template repository for a full-stack, dockerized application using React, React-Router, Vite, Express, and SASS.
 It includes:

-- Webpack production optimizations
-- Webpack proxying for backend
+- Vite for fast reloads
 - SASS & loaders for styling
 - Express for SPA backend
 - React-router for routes